 Calls from B2B lead generation services often have lots of background noise.
 Agents may speak to your prospects with unfamiliar accents, drift off-script and respond oddly (or not at all) to basic questions.
 This screams “cheap!” and is hardly the way to represent your company to key prospects.

-First, don’t hire B2B lead generation providers that offshore your campaign.
-Offshoring works great for other services, but for high-value B2B sales activities it’s generally a bad idea.
+First, don’t hire a provider of B2B lead generation services that off-shores your campaign.
+Offshoring works great for other services, but for high-value sales activities it’s generally a bad idea.

 Second, ask for the call recordings at the beginning, middle and end of your campaign.
 Don’t let the service provider cherry pick their best call recordings — demand access to all of them.
 You want both quality AND continuity in the campaign calls.
 Include this in the contract so payment is contingent on responding to your ad hoc requests.